BitcoinDesign/Guide/guide/getting-started/visual-language.md

 </div>

-## Should Lightning be distinct from Bitcoin?
+## Should Lightning be distinct from bitcoin?

-While Lightning branding can be fun and expressive, it may give new Bitcoin users the impression that Lightning is different from Bitcoin.
+While Lightning branding can be fun and expressive, it may give new bitcoin users the impression that Lightning is different from bitcoin.
 More accurately, Lightning should be thought of as a different way of using bitcoin, not as a different currency than bitcoin.

 #### Consider your audience

-Are you developing Bitcoin products that are intended to be used primarily by developers or people who are very experienced with Bitcoin?
+Are you developing bitcoin products that are intended to be used primarily by developers or people who are very experienced with bitcoin?
 If so, Lightning branding may be a great choice for your product.

-Are you developing products intended for Bitcoin beginners?
+Are you developing products intended for bitcoin beginners?
 If so, consider minimizing or altogether avoiding Lightning branding.
 Instead, focus on what your user needs or wants.
 For example, the term "instant payment" could be far more informative to this user than the term "Lightning payment".

 ---

-As you have seen, Bitcoin is shaped by its user base.
+As you have seen, bitcoin is shaped by its user base.
 Now, let's go under the hood with the [technology primer]({{ '/guide/getting-started/technology-primer/' | relative_url }}).

 {% include next-previous.html
    previousUrl = "/guide/getting-started/why-bitcoin-is-unique/"
-   previousName = "Why Bitcoin is unique" nextUrl = "/guide/getting-started/technology-primer/"
+   previousName = "Why bitcoin is unique" nextUrl = "/guide/getting-started/technology-primer/"
    nextName = "Technology primer"
 %}